 While the fabric pieces are sewn with each other by machine to guarantee tighter sewing, all the quilting is done by hand.
 100% cotton materials make up the top and bottom of the quilt.
 The batting sandwiched between those 2 layers, nonetheless, is 100% polyester.
 This polyester batting warranties both heat and excellent washing outcomes.

 Just about all of our quilts are large enough to take care of the need for a dust ruffle or pillow shams.
 Just as mattress heights vary, each quilt's sizing varies.
 We specify the quilt's measurements alongside the calculated drop for you to compare to the measurements you want.
 Kindly do your research ahead of your purchase!

-Yes, our quilts are undoubtedly washable in a washing machine!
-We suggest adhering to these standards for the best care of your heirloom quilt:
+As a matter of fact, these quilts are undoubtedly machine-washable!
+We suggest the following guidelines for the best care of your heirloom quilt:

 Did you know?

 Each step of the quilt-making process requires a specific woman's competence.
 Each of our women concentrates on either assembling or quilting.
 As a result, a minimum of 2 ladies are included in making each quilt.
 The women who stitch the tops together focus on piecing particular quilt patterns.
 Since each quilter's stitches differ, just one lady does the quilting per quilt.
 This system permits each woman to become a specialist in her work.